Christiaan Bezuidenhout: Professional career

 In January 2020, Bezuidenhout lost in a sudden death playoff at the Omega Dubai Desert Classic to Lucas Herbert.
 Playing his final hole, he held the outright lead but found the water with his third shot resulting in a bogey finish.
 He lost the playoff to a birdie on the second extra hole.
 The following month he won the Dimension Data Pro-Am in South Africa and advanced into the top 50 on the Official World Golf Ranking.
 Bezuidenhout trailed by a stroke coming to the final hole but made an eagle 3 to beat George Coetzee by one.

 In November 2020, Bezuidenhout won the Alfred Dunhill Championship at Leopard Creek Country Club.
 A final round 69 was good enough to help him win by four shots.
 54-hole leader Adrian Meronk let his lead slide by shooting a final round 76.
 A week later, Bezuidenhout claimed a wire-to-wire victory at the South African Open which was played at Gary Player Country Club.
 He became the first player with back-to-back victories on the European Tour since Justin Rose in 2017.

 Bezuidenhout recorded his best finish on the PGA Tour in July 2022.
 He finished tied-second at the John Deere Classic, three shots behind J. T. Poston.
 This result also gave him a place in the 2022 Open Championship.

 In September 2022, Bezuidenhout was selected for the International team in the 2022 Presidents Cup; he played two matches, winning one and tying the other.

+In January 2024, Bezuidenhout tied his best finish on the PGA Tour with a runner-up finish at The American Express; one shot behind amateur Nick Dunlap.
+He claimed first place prize money due to Dunlap's amateur status.